Computational-Plant-Science/Image-Mosaicking-Tiling-Python-Toolkit/README.md

 **View the Results:**

 After the script finishes executing, you will see the tiled image displayed using Matplotlib.
 Additionally, the reconstructed image will be generated and displayed.
-You can adjust parameters and rerun the script to observe different results.
+You can adjust parameters and rerun the script as per your requirment.